jeremyrwross/ssCarousel/README.md

 To modify what your carousel items contains, simply open the php file inside the widgets folder and edit the first section of variables.

+To change the carousel behaviour, see http://kenwheeler.github.io/slick/ for more details regarding JavaScript settings; which are included with scripts/slick

 ### Adding more than one carousel

 Coming soon!